 Don't be alarmed if you think that you wouldn't have been able to come up with this proof yourself.
-The ability to come up with novel proofs will come with practice.
+The ability to come up with novel proofs comes with practice.
 The key question at this stage is whether, looking at the proof, you can see that it conforms with the rules that we have laid down.
-That just involves checking every line, and making sure that it is justified in accordance with the rules we have laid down.
+That just involves checking

-15.7 Contradiction and Negation
+15.7 Contradiction and negation

 We have only one connective left to deal with: negation.
-Negation is closely connected with contradiction.
+But to tackle it, we must connect negation with contradiction.

 An effective form of argument is to argue your opponent into contradicting themselves.
 At that point, you have them on the ropes.
 They have to give up at least one of their assumptions.
-We are going to make use of this idea in our proof system, by adding a new symbol, ' \perp ', to our proofs.
+We are going to make use of this idea in our proof system, by adding a new symbol, '⊥', to our proofs.
 This should be read as something like 'contradiction!' or 'reductio!' or 'but that's absurd!'
 The rule for introducing this symbol is that we can use it whenever we explicitly contradict ourselves, i.e. whenever we find both a sentence and its negation appearing in our proof:

-$$\begin{array}{c|c} m & \neg \mathcal{A} \\ n & \mathcal{A} \\ \bot & \neg \mathsf{E} \ m, \ n \end{array}$$
+$$egin{array}{c|c} m & \neg \mathcal{A} \\ n & \mathcal{A} \\ & \perp & \neg \to m, \ n \end{array}$$

 It does not matter what order the sentence and its negation appear in, and they do not need to appear on adjacent lines.
-However, we always cite the sentence first, followed by its negation.
+However, we always cite the line number of the negation first, followed by that of the sentence it is a negation of.

 There is obviously a tight link between contradiction and negation.
-The rule $\neg E$ lets us proceed from two contradictory sentences- \mathscr{A} and its negation $\neg \mathscr{A}$ -to an explicit contradition \bot .
-We choose the label for a reason: it is the the most basic rule that lets us proceed from a premise containing a negation, i.e. $\neg \mathscr{A}$, to a sentence not containing it, i.e. \bot .
+The rule $\neg E$ lets us proceed from two contradictory sentences- \mathcal{A} and its negation $\neg \mathcal{A}$ -to an explicit contradition \bot .
+We choose the label for a reason: it is the the most basic rule that lets us proceed from a premise containing a negation, i.e. $\neg \mathcal{A}$, to a sentence not containing it, i.e. \bot .
 So it is a rule that eliminates \neg .

-We have said that '⊥' should be read as something like 'contradiction!' but this does not tell us much about the symbol.
+We have said that '\perp' should be read as something like 'contradiction!' but this does not tell us much about the symbol.

 There are, roughly, three ways to approach the symbol.

-- We might regard '⊥' as a new atomic sentence of TFL, but one which can only ever have the truth value False. - We might regard '⊥' as an abbreviation for some canonical contradiction, such as 'A ∧ ¬A'.
-This will have the same effect as the above-obviously, 'A ∧ ¬A' only ever has the truth value False-but it means that, officially, we do not need to add a new symbol to TFL. - We might regard '⊥', not as a symbol of TFL, but as something more like a punctuation mark that appears in our proofs.
+- We might regard '⊥' as a new atomic sentence of TFL, but one which can only ever have the truth value False. - We might regard ' \bot ' as an abbreviation for some canonical contradiction, such as ' $A \land \neg A$ '.
+This will have the same effect as the above-obviously, ' $A \land \neg A$ ' only ever has the truth value False-but it means that, officially, we do not need to add a new symbol to TFL. - We might regard '\(\percap^2\), not as a symbol of TFL, but as something more like a punctuation mark that appears in our proofs.
 (It is on a par with the line numbers and the vertical lines, say.)

-There is something very philosophically attractive about the third option, but here we will officially adopt the first. ' \perp ' is to be read as a sentence letter that is always false.
+There is something very philosophically attractive about the third option, but here we will officially adopt the first. ' \bot ' is to be read as a sentence letter that is always false.
 This means that we can manipulate it, in our proofs, just like any other sentence.